 inherit eternal life, for we will never give up the faith.
 When temptation

-comes, we resist, and if we fall to temptation, we repent.
-We cleanse
+comes, we resist, and if we fall to temptation, we repent, cleansing

 ourselves from all defilement of flesh and spirit, perfecting holiness in the